Z-Squad

-Z-Squad (크리스탈요정 지스쿼드, The Fairies of Crystals Z-Squad) is a computer-animated television series created by Enemes and Nelvana.
+Z-Squad (크리스탈요정 지스쿼드, The Fairies of Crystals Z-Squad) is an animated television series created by Enpix+ and Nelvana.

 Plot

 Z-Squad chronicles the adventures of three ordinary school girls turned super heroines and their newfound, cuddly alien counterparts, the Zoots, as they search for enchanted crystals to save the Earth and Z-Nation from a cast of bumbling baddies.
 It is aimed at kids aged 6 to 9 and there are 26 x 24-minute episodes available.
-Girls will cheer the competitive-spirited heroines; boys will back the sarcastic schoolboys called the Drop Dead Gorgeous Three (the DDG3), as well as the powerful Prince Aramis and the wise King Woolaf.
+Girls will cheer the competitive-spirited heroines; boys will back the sarcastic schoolboys called the Drop Dead Gorgeous Three (the DDG3), as well as the powerful Prince Aramis and a wise wizard Woolaf.